 The trauma of being told you have cancer or that you might only have a year to live is truly a trauma in and of itself if the diagnosis was wrong.
 You should be entitled to claim damages for the mental and emotional distress of this kind of misdiagnosis.

 Additionally, if your condition went undiagnosed, you may be filled with stress and worry about what is wrong with you.
 This unnecessary anguish should also be compensated.

 Call Our Maryland Lawyer for Misdiagnosis and Medical Malpractice Victims

-If you or a loved one had their health condition wrongly diagnosed, you may be entitled to sue for the unnecessary harm they faced from treatment for the wrong condition as well as the increased harm they faced while their true condition went untreated.
-Call the Law Offices of Randolph Rice’s Baltimore personal injury lawyers today to set up a free legal consultation and discuss your potential claim in a confidential setting.
+If you or a loved one had their health condition wrongly diagnosed, you might be entitled to sue for the unnecessary harm they faced from treatment for the wrong condition as well as the increased harm they faced while their true condition went untreated.
+Call Rice, Murtha & Psoras’s Maryland personal injury lawyers today to set up a free legal consultation and discuss your potential claim in a confidential setting.
 Call us today at (410) 694-7291 to schedule your free legal consultation.